 3. Make sure your childcare provider has an understanding of early childhood development.

 If they are at a childcare facility, they are likely to get some great social interaction.
 This is really important for child development.
 This is often something that children of stay-at-home parents do not get enough of.
 Most childcare facilities have certified teachers who understand early child development and create a program that will stimulate your child.
 Some centers get stars or other certifications by sending their teachers to continuing education classes.
 You can find out about their accreditations or certifications by asking the director.

 If your child is in a home care situation, ask them to limit TV time around your child.
 Even when the TV is on in the background, studies show that it interferes with adult-child interactions.
 If your child’s caregiver does not provide engaging activities for your child during the day, you can make some suggestions.
 Maybe say, “it is a beautiful day, maybe you can take her to a park or go for a walk.”
 You can also provide activities for them to do.
 Maybe bring toys or arts and crafts for your child to do with their caregiver.

 At the end of the day, a healthy, stimulating environment is what counts.

 The most important thing that your child needs for optimal child development is lots of stimulation and experiences.
-Children take in information from all their senses by what they see, hear, taste, smell, and feel.
-When this happens, their brain cells connect and new learning occurs.
-An adequately stimulated baby will get so many new connections in her brain in her first year that her brain will literally double in weight, and triple by age three.
+Children take in information from all their senses by seeing, hearing, taste, smell, and feel.
+When this happens, their brain cells connect, and new learning occurs.
+An adequately stimulated baby will get so many new connections in her brain in her first year that her brain will literally double in weight and triple by age three.

 In fact, ninety percent of a child’s brain is formed before they even start kindergarten, so this is absolutely a critical period.
 But that does not mean child development cannot occur when your child is not with you.
-In many cases, they may be getting even more positive stimulation because of the environment they are in.
+In many cases, they may be getting even more positive stimulation because of their environment.
 Rest assured, your child can get a great start in life whether you are a working mom or a stay-at-home mom.